datboilovessevens/wheeler-phaser/README.md

 ***Commit your code!***

 ### Step 2 - Move the Player!
-Create a variable called `INITIAL_MOVESPEED` and set it to a number between 1-10.

-Within the **create** function, after the creation of the player sprite, initialize the attribute `moveSpeed` on the player and set it to INITIAL_MOVESPEED.

 Set the value of `spaceKey` to register the key after the space bar has been pressed.